wildonion/uniXerr/core/ayoub/conse/README.md

 * hoopoe musiem apis

-* dockerizing, k8s-ing and ci/cd in app.sh
+* HAProxy, dockerizing, k8s-ing and ci/cd in `app.sh`

 * all TODOs inside the app